 By: Ken Chase.

 Bloomberg reported this week that a decline in investment deals has forced banking giant Citigroup to eliminate dozens of trading personnel in its investment banking division.
-The move comes in the wake of reports that the company’s investment banking fee earnings plummeted by 64% in the third quarter of 2022.
+The move comes in the wake of reports that the company’s these banking fee earnings plummeted by 64% in the third quarter of 2022.

 Many of Citigroup’s competitors have experienced similar declines in investment earnings and have made their own cuts in recent weeks.